The Highest-Paying Jobs At Apple [RANKED]

 Obviously the guys in charge of the overall visual appearance of a product and how it communicates visually with consumers is a key role at Apple, and a highly valuable one.

-Apple design boss Jony Ive gets paid much more than this -- in 2011, he cashed out stock options worth more than $US30 million, just for an example.
+(Note: we're assuming Apple design guru Jony Ive actually gets paid much, much more than this.)

 Business Insider Emails & Alerts